imjoy-team/ImJoy/docs/docs/api.md

 Don't forget to `import asyncio` if you use `async/await` with Python 3.

-Notice that, for Javascript and Python 3+, both syntax are available, however, for Python 2, `asyncio` is not supported, therefore you need to use another style called `callback` style.
+For Javascript and Python 3+, `async/await` style is natively supported and recommended.

+However, for Python 2, `asyncio` is not supported, therefore you need to use another style called `callback` style.

 ### `callback` style